Type 1: Act 2

 When I was 10 years old, I had the opportunity to be in a feature film in my hometown in Utah.
 On that movie I met an amazing actor who helped me get a manager and agent in Los Angeles.
 My mom and I drove out to Los Angeles for a few weeks at a time.
 I was lucky to book a few projects and now I live in L.A. and pursue acting full-time!

-When I’m acting, I’m fortunate to have someone who always helps me monitor my blood sugar — my mom.
-She is able to watch my blood sugar on my CGM and help before I go too low or too high.
+When I’m acting, I’m fortunate to have someone who always helps me monitor my blood sugar—my mom.
+She is able to watch my blood sugar on my continuous glucose monitor (CGM) and help before I go too low or too high.
 We always let the 1st AD and the director know I have T1D and then my mom can step in to bring me juice or help me deliver insulin from my remote meter when I need it.
 I’m lucky to have so many great tools to keep me on track.

 Just like doing any kind of activity with T1D there are a few tricky things to deal with when I’m acting.
 Sometimes my wardrobe doesn’t work with my pump or pump sites.
 On one project my character only wore sleeveless shirts so I couldn’t do any arm sites for a month while we were filming.
 There is also a lot of food on set, all the time, so it means closer monitoring and sometimes a little self-restraint when it comes to the jars of candy at craft service.